-Just as employers are getting to grips with Millennials, a new wave of employees is about to enter the workforce – how will your workplace be impacted?
+Just as employers are getting to grips with millennials, a new wave of employees is about to enter the workforce – how will you handle it?

 Their workplace reality will be different to that experienced by any other generation.

-According to the 2015 Future Leaders Index, conducted by Co-Op in partnership with BDO, 67% of Gen Z are already concerned about their career prospects in the current economic climate.
+According to the 2015 Future Leaders Index, conducted by Co-Op in partnership with BDO, 67per cent of Gen Z are already concerned about their career prospects in the current economic climate.

 Other findings from the survey included:

-- 74% of Gen Z prefer to communicate face-to-face in the workplace
+- 74 per cent of Gen Z prefer to communicate face-to-face in the workplace

-- 45% of Gen Z cite personal challenges working with Baby Boomers, compared to 17% with Gen X and 5% with Millennials
+- 45 per cent of Gen Z cite personal challenges working with Baby Boomers, compared to 17 per cent with Gen X and 5 per cent with Millennials

-- 71% of bachelor degree graduates are employed fulltime within four months of completing their degree, compared to 85% in 2008
+- 71% of bachelor degree graduates are employed full-time within four months of completing their degree, compared to 85 per cent in 2008

-The report showed that certain sectors’ growth expansions will be matched by where Gen Z wants to work.
+The report showed that certain sectors’ growth expansions will be matched by where Gen Z want to work.

-Just 4% showed an interest in childcare, and only 5% are showed an interest in pursuing a career in aged care.
-Another 4% chose or were considering a career in mining, while 3% were attracted to a career in wholesale trade.
+Just 4% showed an interest in child care, and only 5% are showed an interest in pursuing a career in aged care.
+Another 4 per cent chose or were considering a career in mining, while 3 per cent were attracted to a career in wholesale trade.